MonacoProtocol/sdk/docs/the-protocol.md

 # The Protocol

+**The global, decentralized, open-sourced and permissonless protocol.
+Built on Solana.**

 ## The Monaco Protocol

 The Monaco Protocol is a decentralized liquidity network for exchange-based applications built on the Solana blockchain.
 It serves as crucial infrastructure upon which third-party front-end applications for wagering on binary outcome events can be built while accessing a shared liquidity pool.